gaepdit/iaip/iaip-website/www/changelog/index.md

 [2014](changelog-2014.html) |
 [2013](changelog-2013.html)

+## Version 6.6.2 <span>(2023-01-18)</span>

+Fix the tool to prepopulate facility details from a permit application in the facility creator tool.

 ## Version 6.6.1 <span>(2023-01-18)</span>

 - The Compliance Managers tool now defaults to the correct current fiscal year.